kewalplatel85/live-scan-solutions/SEO_IMPROVEMENTS.md

 ## Expected Results

-With these comprehensive SEO improvements, Live Scan Solutions should see:
+With these comprehensive SEO improvements, Mail All Center should see:

 1. **Improved Local Rankings**: Better visibility for "near me" searches
 2. **Enhanced Featured Snippets**: FAQ structured data for answer boxes